Cattle drives in the United States: Cowboy culture

 Theodore Roosevelt (shown on horseback,1898) helped popularize the image of the American cowboy through his writings.

-The cowboy's distinctive working gear, most of it derived from the Mexican vaquero, captured the public image.
+The cowboy's distinctive working gear, most of it derived from the Mexican vaquero, captured the public imagination.
 High-crowned cowboy hat, high-heeled boots, leather chaps, pistol, rifle, lariat, and spurs were functional and necessary in the field, and fascinating on the movie screen.
 Increasingly the public identified the cowboy with courage and devotion to duty, for he tended cattle wherever he had to go, whether in bogs of quicksand; swift, flooding rivers; or seemingly inaccessible brush.
 He rode with lightning and blizzard, ate hot summer sand, and was burned by the sun.
 Theodore Roosevelt conceptualized the herder as a stage of civilization distinct from the sedentary farmer—a classic theme well expressed in the 1944 Broadway hit "Oklahoma!"—Roosevelt argued that the manhood typified by the cowboy—and outdoor activity and sports generally—was essential if American men were to avoid the softness and rot produced by an easy life in the city.
 The cow towns along the trail were notorious for providing liquor to the cowboys; they usually were not allowed to drink on the trail itself.